Longdungvu/CheckManga/README.md

 CheckManga
 ==========

-A simple web scraper script that checks manga fox to see if any of the manga I've been reading has been updated.
+A simple web scraper script that checks manga sites to see if any of the manga I've been reading has been updated.
 Also generates a database of the manga I'm reading and updates itself whenever the web scraper finds a new chapter has been released.

 Notes for improvement:
--Interactions with the database are the slowest part.
-Currently, retrieving a title from the db, checking for updates, and then commiting changes back to the db.
-Simply loading the entire DB first, making necessary updates, and then writing it all back at the same time would likely be much faster.

--Some redundant or non-helpful functionality still in there.

--Web scraping and db-functionalities need to be separated a bit more.
+-A 'completed manga' table or db to move any completed series to.
+-Being able to update, delete, or add entries in bulk rather than just one by one or being able to update, delete, or add based on a json or text file.
+-Generating a table or db from a json file or text file of information about the manga -Support for multiple websites or removing dependence on one particular site since sometimes a series will be unavailable on certain sites.
+-Being able to indicate whether you've read the manga that has the most recent chapter released or not.
+-Being able to "bookmark" your most recent chapter read for a manga that is either completed or that you just started and haven't caught up to the latest chapter released.